-Nesreen J. Said specializes in Immigration law, out of Illinois.
+Nesreen J. Said focuses on Immigration law, out of Illinois.
 She has worked extensively in matters dealing with removal proceedings, prosecutorial discretion, asylum, adjustment of status and naturalization.

 After receiving her Illinois license, Ms. Said worked as a case process analyst for a federal independent contract in the Foreign Labor Certification Program.
 She reviewed and processed over 500 labor certifications for temporary worker (H2B) visas.
 She has also represented individuals in matters regarding child support and Order of protection in Cook County.

 During law school, Mrs. Said tailored her legal education to practice immigration law.
 She was a student representative at the Valparaiso Immigration Law Clinic.
 She represented a family seeking asylum, an individual seeking prosecutorial discretion, and an individual in a deportation case that had stretched seven years and involved an appeal to the Seventh Circuit.
 She also worked as a paralegal for six years in an immigration law office before enrolling in law school.
 Moreover, she assisted many of her family members in their immigration matters.

 “I am a first generation Muslim Arab-American, and I understand how difficult the immigration process can be.
 My experiences helped me gain the necessary skills to eliminate the frustration of the client during their immigration process.
 The less frustration my client has, the better focus he or she has for their future.” – Nesreen J. Said